rjzaar/opencourse-project/README.md

 - check site!

 # restore prod
-This script needs to be written in case qa2prod does not work right.
+This script needs to be written in case stg2prod does not work right.
 - maintenance mode
 - restore files
 - restore db
 - prod mode

-#prod2qa
+#prod2stg
-This is defunct, since testqa serves the same purpose better.
+This is defunct, since teststg serves the same purpose better.

-#qa2dev
+#stg2dev
 Need to check if there is an opencourse git or not. if not, then delete opencourse and clone a fresh opencourse and install (dev is default).
 - move opencourse git (not needed since ignored.)